 European ski and snowboard helmet standard

-EN 1077 covers helmet construction including field of vision, shock absorbing properties, retention system properties including chin strap and fastening devices, as well as marking and information.
+EN 1077 covers helmet construction including field of vision, shock absorbing properties, shell penetration, retention system properties including chin strap and fastening devices, as well as marking and information.

 There are two versions of the EN-1077 standard: Class A and Class B.